akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 # Overview

 A rule allows you to automatically enrich some of your product information.
 It relies on automatic actions based on conditions.
 A rule is composed of one or several conditions, that allow you to filter products/product models, and then one or several actions to update these products/product models.
-For more details, please refer to [the dedicated article](get-started-with-the-rules-engine.html).
+For more details, please refer to our dedicated article about [the rules engine](get-started-with-the-rules-engine.html).

-To create a rule, two choices.
+To create a rule, there are two options.
 Either you create it via the UI, or via a YML import job.

 # Create a rule in the PIM UI

 To create a rule via the UI, go to `Settings/Rules` and click on `Create`.
 A creation popin appears.
 Choose a **code** and a **label** to name your rule, then validate.
 You rule is created!
 You can now define your product selection and the action.s you want to apply to your selection.
 Let's go!

 Once your rule is created, the rule edit screen appears.
-In this screen, you can see two tabs: the `rule builder` and `properties`.
+On this screen, you can see two tabs: the `rule builder` and `properties`.
 In the `Properties` tab, you can define the [priority](what-is-a-rule.html/definition-of-a-rule) of your rule, but also its label translations.
-This fields can be updated afterward.
-Only the code is immutable.
+These fields can be updated afterward.
+The code is the only part that is immutable.

 ## The Rule builder tab

-This screen is the more important screen in the rules menu as this is where you can manage your conditions and actions.
+This screen is the most important one as this is where you can manage your conditions and actions.

 :::warning
 This screen is still under development, mind you!
-All the filters and actions are not available yet in the UI but don't worry, you can still use the [import job](##create-rules-via-a-YML-import) to create rules based on filters/actions that are not managed yet in the UI.
-When the filters/actions are not ready yet in the PIM UI, we display a mini-helper to inform you.
+All the filters and actions are not available in the UI yet.
+Don't worry, you can still use the [import job](##create-rules-via-a-YML-import) to create rules based on filters/actions that you can't find in the UI for now.
+When the filters/actions are not available, we display a mini-helper to inform you.
 :::

 The first thing to do is to filter the products you want to update with this rule.
 To do so, there are a bunch of filters available under the `Add condition` button.

 ### Product selection
-In the `Product selection` part, you can define attributes or system fields you want to use to filter your products/product models.
-We also name this part, the `Conditions`.
+In the `Product selection` part, you can define the 'Conditions'.
+They are the attributes or system fields you want to use to filter your products/product models.
+Altogether, your `Conditions` will create your 'Product selection'.

 :::info
-Retrieve the entire list of attributes/system fields in [this](get-started-with-the-rules-engine.html) article.
+If you want to know what is the entire [list of attributes/system fields] (get-started-with-the-rules-engine.html) take a look at our article.
 :::

 :::warning